Icelandic chicken

-The Icelandic chicken is a type of chicken from Iceland.
+The Icelandic chicken is the chicken breed of Iceland.
 Called íslenska hænan (/is/, Icelandic chicken), Haughænsni (/is/, pile chicken) or landnámshænan (/is/, hen of the settlers) in the Icelandic language.
 They are a landrace fowl which are rare outside their native country.
 They have been present on the island since introduction by Norse settlers in the 9th century.

 Characteristics

-Icelandic chickens are hardy in different climates, thrifty and make excellent farm and ranch birds.
-They are also adaptable enough to thrive in backyard conditions, and when raised by calm people who spend time with them, are often very friendly and trusting.
-They are not a modern dual purpose breed but do lay a lot of medium-sized white to pale tan eggs, and often lay over a long lifetime and during winter months.
-Some hens in every flock will go broody and be excellent mothers.
-Icelandics are medium-sized and have a small carcass weight (about 2.5 pounds for a five month old cockerel).
+Icelandic chickens are adaptable and resistant to harsh climates, even able to thrive in backyard conditions.
+The breed can be very trusting of humans if raised with respect and a calm demeanor.
+Although the Icelandic chicken is not a dual purpose breed, it is able to lay large amounts of medium-sized eggs ranging from white to pale tan.
+Icelandic chickens are also known to produce eggs during winter months and throughout their longer lifetimes.
+Icelandic hens have been shown to become "broody" when they lay eggs, and serve as excellent mothers when their young hatch.
+Icelandic chickens are medium-sized and have a small carcass weight.
+(For example, a five month old cockerel would weigh 2.5 pounds).

 Behaviour and safety

-Icelandic chickens are alert and react quickly to danger but are not immune to predation by wild animals, hawks and dogs.
-A secure coop for night is a must, and good fencing and/or a livestock guard dog will help their survival.
-Icelandic chickens love to forage, dig in manure and compost piles, and can fly quite well, which helps them to roost as high as they are able to at night.
+Icelandic chickens are alert and able to react quickly, but are commonly prey to dogs, hawks, and other predators.
+As such, the breed requires a strong coop during the night, and good fencing and/or a livestock guard dog.
+Icelandic chickens enjoy foraging, sometimes dig into manure and compost piles.
+They are also excellent fliers, using their flight capabilities to roost in high places during the night.